robertdebock/ansible-role-docker/README.md

 Requirements
 ------------

+- Ansible 2.2 or higher.
-Access to a repository containing packages, likely on the internet.
+- Access to a repository containing packages, likely on the internet.
 For Red Hat and CentOS systems these packages can be found in epel.
-Inlcude the role robertdebock.epel to get those repositories. docker-py installed by pip.
+Inlcude the role robertdebock.epel to get those repositories.
+- docker-py installed by pip.
 Including the role robertdebock.python-pip is sufficient.
+- Alpine, CentOS 7 (not CentOS-6: python and pip are of an old version), Debian, Fedora, openSUSE or Ubuntu.

 Role Variables
 --------------